bmann/so-simple-indieweb/README.md

-# So Simple IndieWeb Demo
+# So Simple IndieWeb Template

 Based on the So Simple Theme and meant to be integrated with IndieKit as a micropub endpoint.